inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

 ### Complete triggers

-Our pipeline needs to have triggers like OnPush, OnPullRequest, OnSchedule and OnTag.
+Our pipeline needs to have triggers such as OnPush, OnPullRequest, OnSchedule and OnTag.
 Let's add this structure to represent these:

 ```kotlin
 sealed class Trigger {